Legal organization and entrepreneurial structuring of influencer start-ups and personal brands

 Forms of fraudulent misrepresentation:

-Fraudulent misrepresentation can occur in various ways: 1. active misrepresentation:
+The fraudulent misrepresentation can take place in various ways:

 Deception by a person who is not a party to the contract (Section 123 (2) BGB).